jrandj/java-11/README.md

     ```

 1. The results are no longer ordered or predictable.
 In this case, our system had enough CPUs for all the tasks to be run concurrently.

+### I/O

+1. There are three primary *java.io.File* constructors:
+    ```java
+    public File(String pathname);
+    public file(File parent, String child);
+    public File(String parent, String child);
+    ```

+1. An instance of the *File* class only represents a path to the file.
+Unless operated upon, it is not connected to an actual file within the file system.
+Common methods of the *File* class include:
+    ```java
+    boolean delete();
+    boolean exists();
+    String getAbsolutePath();
+    String getName();
+    String getParent();
+    boolean isDirectory();
+    boolean isFile();
+    long lastModified();
+    long length();
+    File[] listFiles()
+    boolean mkdir();
+    boolean mkdirs();
+    boolean renameTo(File dest);
+    ```

+1. The contents of a file may be accessed or written via an I/O stream.
+The *java.io* API defines two sets of stream classes: byte streams and character streams.
+Byte streams read and write binary data and have class names that end in *InputStream* or *OutputStream*.
+Character streams read and write text data and have class names that end in *Reader* or *Writer*.
+The byte streams are primarily used to work with binary data, such as an image or executable file, while character streams are used to work with text files.

+1. Generally, most *InputStream* classes have a corresponding *OutputStream* class.
+Similiarly, *Reader* classes typically have a corresponding *Writer* class.
+Exceptions to this rule include *PrintWriter* (which has no accompanying *PrintReader* class), and *PrintStream* which has no corresponding *InputStream*.

+1. The *java.io* library defines four abstract classes that are the parents of all stream classes defined within the API: *InputStream*, *OutputStream*, *Reader*, and *Writer*.
+The *java.io* concrete stream classes are:
+    ```java
+    FileInputStream
+    FileOutputStream
+    FileReader
+    FileWriter
+    BufferedInputStream
+    BufferedOutputStream
+    BufferedReader
+    BufferedWriter
+    ObjectInputStream
+    ObjectOutputStream
+    PrintStream
+    PrintWriter
+    ```

+1. An example of reading and writing from a stream (note that the *int* value returned will be -1 at the end of the stream) is shown below:
+    ```java
+    // InputStream and Reader
+    public int read() throws IOException

+    // OutputStream and Writer
+    public void write(int b) throws IOException
+    ```

+1. Overloaded methods are also provided to read from an *offset* and based on a particular *length*:
+    ```java
+    // InputStream
+    public int read(byte[] b) throws IOException
+    public int read(byte[] b, int offset, int length) throws IOException

+    // OutputStream
+    public void write(byte[] b) throws IOException
+    public void write(byte[] b, int offset, int length) throws IOException

+    // Reader
+    public void write(char[] c) throws IOException
+    public void write(char[] c, int offset, int length) throws IOException

+    // Writer
+    public void write(char[] c) throws IOException
+    public void write(char[] c, int offset, int length) throws IOException
+    ```

+1. All I/O streams include a *close* method to release any resources within the stream when they are no longer needed.
+It is imperative that all I/O streams are closed lest they lead to resource leaks.
+Since all I/O streams implement *Closeable*, the best way to do this is with a try-with-resources statement.
+Note that when working with wrapped streams, you only need to close the topmost objects:
+    ```java
+    try (var fis = new FileInputStream("zoo-data.txt")) {
+        System.out.print(fis.read());
+    }
+    ```

+1. All input stream classes can be manipulated with the following methods:
+    ```java
+    // InputStream and Reader
+    public boolean markSupported()
+    public void mark(int readLimit)

+    public reset() throws IOException

+    public long skip(long n) throws IOException
+    ```

+1. The *mark()* and *reset()* methods return a stream to an earlier position.
+Make sure to call *markSupported()* on the stream to confirm the stream supports *mark()*.
+The *skip()* method reads data from the stream but discards the contents.

+1. When data is written to an output stream, the underlying operating system does not guarantee that the data will make it to the file system immediately.
+The data may be cached in memory, with a write only occurring after a temporary cache is filled or after some amount of time has passed.
+If the application terminates unexpectedly, the data would be lost, because it was never written to the file system.
+To address this, all output stream classes provide a *flush()* method to request that all accumulated data be written immediately to disk.
+Note that each time it is used, it may cause a noticeable delay in the application, so it should only be used intermittently.